brenomfviana/understand-me/README.md

 ## Description

-**Understand Me** is a multi-user chat in which the user chooses a language they want to talk to and all messages from different languages will be translated into the language that this user has chosen.
+**Understand Me** is a multi-user chat that performs simultaneous translation.
+The user must choose a language in which to converse and all the messages received will be translated, if necessary, into the language that this user chose.
 Each user must have a unique name, both for the chat server and for users to identify themselves in the conversation.

 ### How it works?